 Clinical Depression, and How Meditation Saved My Life

 In February 2019, my world crashed into a life-shattering wall of all-consuming clinical depression.
 Following 6 months of increasingly poor mental health, I could go no further in any direction.
-I feared that I had plunged so deep into the well of despair and hopelessness that perhaps life was simply to painful to carry on.
+I feared that I had plunged so deep into the well of despair and hopelessness that perhaps life was simply too painful to carry on.

-Sitting in the assessment room at the mental health crisis unit, I vaguely remember the psychiatric nurse saying , 'Steve, I think you need to be admitted into hospital, wait here whilst I do the paper work.
-The nurse returned some time later and told me that there were no available beds in the mental health unit, and that instead, I would be sent to a residential crisis unit where I would remain for 2 weeks.
+Sitting in the assessment room at the mental health crisis unit, I vaguely remember the psychiatric nurse saying, 'Steve, I think you need to be admitted into hospital, wait here whilst I do the paperwork.
+The nurse returned sometime later and told me that there were no available beds in the mental health unit and that instead, I would be sent to a residential crisis unit where I would remain for 2 weeks.
 The following morning I arrived at the unit.
-It was a big house in a busy North London street, staffed by psychiatric nurses, visiting psychiatrists, and mental health workers..
+It was a big house in a busy North London street, staffed by psychiatric nurses, visiting psychiatrists, and mental health workers.
 Of all the low points in my life, the 2 weeks I spent in that unit will forever rank among the worst.
 I was prescribed Lithium, Diazepam, and Mirtazapine, and had just enough mental clarity to engage in daily one to one discussion sessions with my key worker.
 It was a grim existence, and I would certainly not wish to ever go back there again.

 The one thing I had a lot of in the crisis unit was time to think.
-And I began to wonder how my mental health would be if my life circumstance were different– if I had achieved my goals in life and could afford to live somewhere quiet and stress free in the countryside, or by the ocean?
+And I began to wonder how my mental health would be if my life circumstance were different– if I had achieved my goals in life and could afford to live somewhere quiet and stress-free in the countryside, or by the ocean?
 Would I be as depressed?
 Almost certainly no. And then it really hit me, my current bout of major depression was caused by frustration.
 The frustration of living in that yawning gap between what I knew I could achieve in life, and what I actually had achieved.
-I've always been an ambitious person, but never really had the emotional strength to fulfill my true potential.
+I've always been an ambitious person, but never really had the emotional strength to fulfil my true potential.
 I concluded that, somehow, I had to find a way to change the negative way I viewed life.
 To avoid the mighty emotional wrecking ball that seemed to crash through everything I dared to dream.
 I was 59 years of age, time was running out, and my hopes of financial abundance and success were more distant than ever.

 'From The Deepest Earth Grows The Tallest Orchid.'

 From my bed in the mental health unit, I began to watch video after video about Transcendental Meditation, and why it was different from other meditation techniques – the science behind it, and how people were using it to recover from PTSD and depression.
-And how people like me with autism, and others with ADHD benefited from the positive effects of regularly practicing Transcendental Meditation.
+And how people like me with autism, and others with ADHD benefited from the positive effects of regularly practising Transcendental Meditation.
 In addition, I must admit to being partially swayed by the dozens of wildly successful people who swore by this particular meditation technique.
 People like Oprah Winfrey, Paul McCartney, Russell Brand, Ray Dalio and Ringo Starr, Hugh Jackman, Jim Carey, Moby, Jerry Seinfeld and Cameron Diaz, to name just a few.
 If it worked for them, I concluded, it may just work for me.
 And even though it was going to cost a few hundred pounds to learn the technique, I was determined to give it a try.
-For the first time in years I felt hopeful and excited.
-I called my wife, and – like an over excited child attempting to convince a parent to buy them a new toy – told her all about it.
+For the first time in years, I felt hopeful and excited.
+I called my wife, and – like an over-excited child attempting to convince a parent to buy them a new toy – told her all about it.
 To her credit, she agreed that we would both sign up to study Transcendental Meditation as soon as I was released from the unit.

 Within days of being discharged, my wife and I attended the first of 4 sessions with our TM teacher in Central London.
 And despite my heavy daily intake of Lithium, Diazepam and Mirtazapine (to keep my mood stable) I quickly began to feel the positive effects of my new meditation practice.
 Within the first week, I informed my doctor that the Lithium was having a detrimental effect on my meditation practice, and my dose was gradually reduced to zero, and I also stopped taking the Diazepam.